autonomous/Rails-3-Presentation/action controller/action_controller.md

 # And this is cool because...? #
 ***

+* Change behaviour in one place
 * We can extend the responder behaviour
-* Change behaviour in responder, not controller
 * Suggestions?

 !SLIDE code smaller